yipoh/TAVAR/README.md

 # TAVAR

-* PyTorch 1.8.1 (with Python 3.7.0) implementation of the following paper, and this version uses ResNet50 as the backbone network (Aesthetics Network).
+* PyTorch 1.8.1 (with Python 3.7.0) implementation of the following paper.
+This version uses ResNet50 as the backbone network (Aesthetics Network), and you can replace it with other backbone network.

 * If you find our work is useful, pleaes cite our paper:
 @ARTICLE{TAVAR,